StarbeamOne/blog.starbeam.one/content/article/2022/01/January-2022-Status-Update.md

 Deployment is estimated for two weeks currently, but it has the most risk as I am very unfamiliar with Azure and who knows what can happen.

 The same goes for those videos.
-I have had my eye on those for a while and I am honestly terrified with getting them done.
+I have had my eye on those for a while now and I am honestly terrified with getting them done.
 I have to present myself to the world EEP!
-That means flipping my introvert into extravert and while I can do it, it takes a bit of adjustment (talking and acknowledging that here is a good first step).
+That means flipping my introvert into extravert.
+While I can do it, it takes a bit of adjustment (talking and acknowledging that here is a good first step).

-I have three weeks setup for those videos.
-That will take us into next month and if everything goes well the next status update.
+I have three weeks scheduled for those videos.
+That will take us into next month and if everything goes well, the next status update.

 Then it's that administration application.
 That has another 2-3 weeks to it.
-However, this is not as important as the previous two tasks and I can work on this after the initial announcement.
+However, this is not as important as the previous two tasks and I can work on this after the official announcement.

 #### When Will This Happen?!